Jeu de temps / Times Play 2018 (JTTP 2018)

-In addition to the official work, a second version of it must be submitted that is identical except that any credits, names or other identifying features have been removed.
+In addition to the official work, a second version of videomusic submissions must be included that is identical except that any credits, names or other identifying features have been removed.
 This anonymous version will be provided to the jury.

 All videomusic submissions must be in one of the following formats: Apple ProRes or Avid DNxHD.

 Who supports this project?

-This project is supported in part by CEC membership dues, the SOCAN Foundation, the Canada Council for the Arts, as well as by generous donations from a number of individual and institutional Project Partners.
+JTTP is supported in part by CEC membership dues and funding provided by the SOCAN Foundation, as well as by generous donations from a number of individual and institutional Project Partners.

 Who can I contact for more info?